CarlosGS/Cyclone-PCB-Factory/Hardware/CYCLONE_2/README.md

 Work in progress.
 Pending tasks:
 --
+* Improve vacuum cleaner attachment (make it detachable)
+* Create protective covers for the gears
 * Endstop integration for X, Y and Z
-* PCB holder
-* Fork Marlin firmware and add Cyclone parameters
 * Better plastic-saving holes for the X frames
-* Improve the nut holder in the X carriage
+* Improve the nut holder in the X carriage (with the same spring mechanism as in Y)
-* Re-design the [Z carriage](INHERITED) after testing performance.
-Integrate vacuum cleaner attachment
+* Re-design the [Z carriage](INHERITED) after testing performance
 * Re-design the [gears](INHERITED) with smoother edges